cholmaster/filteredFloat/README.md

 -i powered -i
 i value is incremented by two, start value is 3.

-This is about constant root of PI.
+This is maybe about one side of constant root of PI.
 Pi is containing those real numbers.